Digging the Pit Of Success for TPC-DS

 - They are poor diagnosticians.
 Agents can do reasonable trajectory analysis under close supervision, but accepting their default root-cause analysis without manually confirming is a recipe for sadness.
 They tend to speculate withotu confirming.

-- They are not objective oracles Claude, for instance, tends to assume a task failure means the model underneath is bad (it was quite sure DeepSeek was the problem), rather than investigating - when on our relatively straightforward tasks, the model is rarely the actual culprit.
+- They are not objective oracles Claude, for instance, tends to assume a task failure means the model underneath is bad (it was quite sure DeepSeek was the problem, as an inferior model), rather than investigating - when on our relatively straightforward tasks, the model is rarely the actual culprit.

 So why did we score so low?